 In 1698, there were 259 people living in all of New Utrecht, 48 of whom were slaves, Bangs writes.
 Forty years later, the population had risen only to 282, but the slave population had comparatively skyrocketed to 119.
 (By 1755, the slave population had fallen to 67, the Brooklyn Eagle reported in 1900.)

 Most if not all of the early farming families in what’s now Bay Ridge and the surrounding communities owned slaves—those who could afford to, anyway.
 At the time, among Dutch farmers, it was neither unusual nor problematic to do so, and I’ve found no mentions of anyone who refused to do so on principle, which surely would have been remembered as at least eccentric.
+“Every Dutch family had a large family of colored people in its kitchen,” the Eagle reported in 1932.
+“There was a bond of affection between the master and mistress and the slaves, and their services were invaluable to the heads of the families who were all good farmers.”

 The fact of slavery in New Utrecht has not been much scrutinized, but it occasionally oozes out of the historical record.
 In August 1775, Jacques Denyse repaid outstanding debts to Nicholas Cowenhoven (both members of very prominent local families) with “One Negro female slave named ‘Dine,’” as well as furniture, horses, cows and a looking glass.
 “In 1755, Casper Cropsy owned slaves,” Bangs writes, “being accounted a well-to-do resident of the town.”
 (The Cropsys, or Cropseys, were early settlers in New Utrecht, with shore-fronting property south of today’s armybase, in Bath Beach, in the vicinity of today’s Cropsey Avenue.
 In fact, Cropsey descendants still seem to own land near Caesar’s Bay!)